 Vitamins D3 and K2: A Review

 Like Vitamin D, there are also types of vitamin K – the two main ones are K1 and K2.
 K1 is also called phylloquinone.
 As the name suggests, it is found mostly in plant foods and is best known for its clotting factor.
-On the other hand, K2 (menaquinone) is found in animal products, fermented foods, and produced by the gut bacteria.
-It is the most usable and absorbable form, and known best for moving calcium around.
-This translates to putting calcium into the bones, removing it from the arteries and for immune signalling.
-Although vitamin K2 is one of the lesser known vitamins, it is extremely important for the optimal function of D3.
-In fact to some extent, vitamin D3 would be dangerous if not taken together with K2.
+On the other hand, K2 (menaquinone) is found in animal products, fermented foods, and is produced by gut bacteria.
+It is the most usable and absorbable form and is known best for moving calcium around.
+This translates to putting calcium into the bones, removing it from the arteries, and for immune signaling.
+Although vitamin K2 is one of the lesser-known vitamins, it is extremely important for the optimal function of D3.
+In fact, to some extent, vitamin D3 would be dangerous if not taken together with K2.

-So how does vitamins D3 and K2 boost the immune system?
+So how do vitamins D3 and K2 boost the immune system?

 1. It activates our immune defenses.

 T-cells are a type of white blood cell that is essential for human immunity.
 Though there are several kinds of T-cells, they can be broadly categorized as killer T-cells and helper T-cells.
 Killer T-cells seek out and destroy cells that are damaged or infected.
 Helper cells “help” the body orchestrate an immune response.
 In all of these functions, vitamin D is of utmost importance.